 - Using either a hand blender or a countertop blender, blend the sauce while adding the cubed butter.

-- When the mixture is smooth, let it cool completely, for at least 4 hours in the refrigerator.
+- When the mixture is smooth, let it cool completely, for at least 4 hours in the refrigerator (or to speed this up spread it on a cookie sheet, covered with clingfilm).

 - Finally, form the croquettes with your hands and dip them in beaten egg followed by breadcrumbs.

-- Let the formed croquettes rest in the fridge for another two hours before frying them (or they could also be frozen at this point).
+- Let the formed croquettes rest in the fridge for another hour or so before frying them for best results (they could also be frozen at this point).

 - Fry the croquettes in hot olive oil (if possible) or vegetable oil/sunflower oil if not.